+The differences are called major configuration options by the developer.
+For the detailed description of the differences refer to [6], section 2.2.
 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Smartcard IC Platform Protection Profile, Version 1.0, July 2001, Eurosmart, BSI-PP-0002-2001 [10].
+It is based on the certified Protection Profile Smartcard IC Platform Protection Profile, Version 1.0, July 2001, Bundesamt für Sicherheit in der Informationstechnik, BSI-PP-0002-2001 [10].

-The TOE security assurance requirements are based entirely on the assurance components defined in part 3 of the Common Criteria (see part C or [3], part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by ALC_DVS.2, AVA_MSU.3 and AVA_VLA.4.
+The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
+The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 5 augmented by ALC\DVS.2, AVA\MSU.3 and AVA\VLA.4.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] resp.
-[9], chapter 5.1.
-They are selected from Common Criteria Part 2 and additional SFR are defined in the used Protection Profile.
-Thus the TOE is CC part 2 extended.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [9], chapter 5.
+They are selected from Common Criteria Part 2 and some of them are newly defined.
+Thus the TOE is CC Part 2 extended.

-The Security Functional Requirements (SFR) relevant for the IT-Environment of the TOE are outlined in the Security Target Lite [9, chapter 5.2].
+The Security Functional Requirements (SFR) relevant for the IT-Environment of the TOE are outlined in the Security Target [6] and [9], chapter 5.